 1 THE REALITY PRINCIPLE

-The most topical example to illustrate the principle is the proliferation over the years of Hollywood plot-lines about devastating pandemics, including Twelve Monkeys (1997), I am Legion (2007), Contagion (2011) and many more, and the obvious role these have played in subliminally conditioning the public to accept a terrifying new viral enemy-image.
-The suspension of disbelief thus achieved is vital in the project to re-engineer society under a totalitarian, democidal Biosecurity state.
+[1] The most topical example to illustrate the principle of predictive conditioning would be the proliferation over the years of Hollywood plot-lines about devastating pandemics, including Twelve Monkeys (1997), I am Legion (2007),Contagion (2011) and many more— including, of course, Bill Gates’ Netflix Documentary The Next Pandemic (2019) — and the obvious role these played in conditioning the public to accept a terrifying new viral enemy-image.

-The best way to control opposition is always to make sure it is led by your own agents — that’s Disinfo 101.
+The best way to control opposition is to make sure it is led by your own agents — that’s Disinfo 101.
 Beyond that, a paralysing atmosphere of mutual suspicion can be created by parachuting in disinformation agents whose task is to accuse others of being disinformation agents, triggering endless shill-wars and draining the energy of the movement — that’s Disinfo 2.0.

 As I’ve heard it, the case against Orwell goes something like this: